RamonRomeroQro/ComputerGraphics/lab6/README.txt

  * here.
 Feel free to provide any feedback on what you learned from
  * doing the assignment, whether you enjoyed doing it, etc.
  **********************************************************************/

+We shold do more examples in class about this kind of rendering by pieces